About Me

 Early in my career, I led communications for a national clothing designer and manufacturer, followed by a British Columbia product stewardship program.

-Later, I served as senior strategist with a leading Vancouver public relations firm, providing communications counsel and managing communications for organizations that included Molson, TELUS, TransLink, Purdy’s Chocolates, the Department of Canadian Heritage, Haywood Securities and others.
+Later, I served as senior strategist with a leading Vancouver, BC public relations firm, providing communications counsel and managing communications for organizations that included Molson, TELUS, TransLink, Purdy’s Chocolates, the Department of Canadian Heritage, Haywood Securities and others.

-In 2006, I launched my own communications consultancy, successfully partnering with a diverse range of clients, including the Vancouver Airport Authority, BC Hydro, Lockheed Martin, the University of British Columbia’s Go for Gold campaign, Small Business B.C., Peak Products and Kryton International.
+In 2006, I launched my own communications consultancy, successfully partnering with a diverse roster of clients including the Vancouver Airport Authority, BC Hydro, Lockheed Martin, the University of British Columbia’s Go for Gold campaign, Small Business BC, Peak Products and Kryton International.
+My customer base includes organizations in Canada, the U.S. and The Bahamas.

-Beyond client work, I’ve been grateful for the chance to support causes and communities that matter deeply to me, including Vancouver’s Cinderella Project, Ronald McDonald House BC/Yukon and the Albert Lowe Museum.
+Beyond client work, I provide communications support to causes and communities that matter deeply to me, such as Vancouver’s Cinderella Project, Ronald McDonald House BC/Yukon and the Albert Lowe Museum in Abaco, Bahamas.

-Recently, I’ve had the privilege of supporting my ancestral home, Abaco, Bahamas, as it rebuilds after Hurricane Dorian.
-I launched AbacoSun.com to connect the community and promote local businesses in the storm’s immediate aftermath, and later created Abaco Sun magazine to showcase the island’s culture, history, and resilience.
+Recently, I’ve had the privilege of supporting my ancestral home, Abaco, Bahamas, as it recovers from the devastation of Hurricane Dorian.
+In the storm’s immediate aftermath, I launched AbacoSun.com to connect the community and promote the recovery of local businesses, and in 2022, I created Abaco Sun magazine to showcase the island’s culture, history and resilience.